NVIDIA/nvidia-terraform-modules/aks/README.md

 5. Cleanup/uninstall
-    - Run `terraform destroy` to delete all resources created by this module.
+   - Run `terraform state rm kubernetes_namespace_v1.gpu-operator` and then run `terraform destroy` to delete all resources created by this module.

 ### CNPack